๐Ÿ‘จโ€โš–๏ธCriminal Law

 Causation

-• Links the defendant's conduct to the prohibited result—required for all crimes that specify a particular harm
+Causation links the defendant's conduct to the prohibited result.
+It's required for all result crimes (crimes defined by a particular harm, like homicide or battery).

 Concurrence

-• Requires the mens rea and actus reus to exist at the same moment—intent formed after the act doesn't count
+The mens rea and actus reus must exist at the same moment.
+Intent formed after the act doesn't count.

-Compare: Mens rea vs. motive—mens rea is the legal mental state required for the crime (intent, knowledge, recklessness), while motive is why someone acted.
-Motive isn't an element of any crime, but mens rea always is.
+Compare: Mens rea vs. motive.
+Mens rea is the legal mental state required for the crime (intent, knowledge, recklessness).
+Motive is why someone acted (jealousy, greed, revenge).
+Motive isn't an element of any crime, though prosecutors often use it as evidence.
 If an FRQ asks what the prosecution must prove, focus on mens rea, not motive.

 Crimes Against Persons: Harm to Human Beings